EranMani/Unity-Level-Management/Assets/ReadMe.txt

 	- Maskable Graphics: A base clas for both UI images and texts elements
 	- Each graphic has a canvas renderer attached which renders a graphical UI object contained within a canvas
 	- CrossFadeAlpha: tweens the alpha of the CanvasRenderer color associated with this Graphic
+	- While going from main menu to a level, we can create a quick faded screen with a text telling the user to get ready for the level to begin, and then fade to the level scene

 * Arrangment
 	 - Vertical layout group component